 - Allow the syrup to cool to 120 °F. Remove the thermometer.
 Process the syrup for 3-4 minutes until it thickens and becomes opaque.

 - Pour the fondant into a microwave safe container.
 Sprinkle 2 teaspoons of water over the fondant to cover the surface.
 This will prevent it from forming a crust.
 Cover the container and set aside for several hours or overnight.

 - Line 2 sheet pans with parchment paper or a silicon baking mat.
 Drain the cherries and blot them dry with paper towels.

-- Warm the fondant in 20 second increments until it is a little warmer than body temperature and loosens up enough to thickly coat the back of a spoon.
-Don't let the fondant get warmer than 160°F or you'll loose the crystals.
+- Warm the fondant in the microwave in 20 second increments until it is a little warmer than body temperature and loosens up enough to thickly coat the back of a spoon.
+Don't let the fondant get warmer than 160 °F or you'll loose the crystals.